FIWARE/tutorials.NGSI-LD/docs/big-data-flink.md

 # Real-time Processing and Big Data Analysis

-> "Who controls the past controls the future: who controls the present controls the past."
+> "The farmer has to be an optimist or he wouldn't still be a farmer."
 >
-> — George Orwell.
-"1984"
+> — Will Rogers

 Smart solutions based on FIWARE are architecturally designed around microservices.
 They are therefore are designed to scale-up from simple applications (such as the Supermarket tutorial) through to city-wide installations base on a large